 What does breast reduction surgery involve?

 Breast reduction surgery could be an inpatient or outpatient procedure depending on the extent of the surgery.
 During a breast reduction, you will be given general anesthesia to minimize discomfort.
-Dr. Appel will use liposuction or other surgical methods to remove excess fat and tissue.
-Dr. Appel will then remove unneeded skin and reposition the nipple on the now-smaller breast.
+Our surgeons will use liposuction or other surgical methods to remove excess fat and tissue.
+Our surgeons will then remove unneeded skin and reposition the nipple on the now-smaller breast.
 Stitches or surgical tape will hold together incisions and help support the breast while it heals.

 What to expect after a breast reduction